 Sanding hardwood floors might seem like a pros-only project.
 It’s a big job that creates big disruptions in your household.
 And then there’s that big, scary sanding machine.
 But it’s really not that difficult.

 Fix a Sinking Driveway

-It's normal for asphalt driveways to sink a bit over time.
-But when your driveway repair has sunk to the point where it's 4 or 5 in. lower than your garage floor, it's time to fix it.
-If you don't, water will pool in the depression, seep into the soil below, and eventually destroy the driveway.
+It’s normal for asphalt driveways to sink slightly over time.
+But when it’s four or five inches lower than your garage floor, it’s time to fix it.
+If you don’t, water will pool in the depression, seep into the soil below and eventually destroy the driveway.

 Install New House Numbers

-If you've long wanted the elegance of natural stone in your home, consider a new granite bathroom vanity top, which is a great, affordable way to get it.
-You can now find granite tops at Lowe's, Home Depot and other home centers.
-Prices range from $150 to $450 depending on the size.
-Complete this bath makeover with a new faucet and mirror, and you'll still keep the price under $500.
+If you’ve long wanted the elegance of natural stone in your home, consider a new granite bathroom vanity top.
+It’s a great, affordable way to get it.
+Complete this bath makeover with a new faucet and mirror and you’ll still keep the price under $500.